This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 The originals.
 Carbonated, sweetened, ubiquitous.

 Soft drinks emerged from medieval fruit syrups and 18th-century artificial mineral waters.
-Thomas Henry of Manchester started selling carbonated water in the 1770s.
+Thomas Henry of Manchester pioneered the sale of artificial mineral water in the late 1770s, opening his factory in 1781.
 By the late 1800s, brands we still recognise had appeared: Dr Pepper (1885), Coca-Cola (1886), Pepsi (1893).

-In the UK, the temperance movement drove early soft drink innovation.
+Temperance movements in Britain and the United States drove early soft drink innovation.
 Vimto launched in Manchester in 1908 as a temperance cordial.
-Dandelion and burdock, sarsaparilla, and cream soda all emerged from temperance bars offering alternatives to alcohol.
+Dandelion and burdock, sarsaparilla, and cream soda are commonly associated with temperance bars offering alternatives to alcohol.

 The health reality: Modern soft drinks are essentially sugar delivery systems.
-A can of cola can contain as much as nine cubes of sugar, more than the recommended daily limit for adults.
-The links to obesity, type 2 diabetes, and dental problems are well-established.
+A 330ml can of cola contains around nine teaspoons of sugar, already more than the WHO's conditional six-teaspoon-a-day limit for adults.
+The links to obesity, type 2 diabetes, and dental decay are well-established.
 Diet versions avoid sugar but bring their own controversies around artificial sweeteners.

 When they work: Mixers for AF spirits, occasional treats, nostalgic indulgence.
 Not as daily hydration.